 How do I suppress a vulnerability?

-You can suppress a vulnerabilities by package and suppress all associated vulnerabilities.
-To suppress by package, select the checkbox next to the package.
+You can suppress a vulnerability by package and suppress all associated vulnerabilities.
+To suppress by a specific package, select the checkbox next to the package.

 Alternatively, you can suppress a specific vulnerability for a given package.
 To suppress a specific vulnerability, select the checkbox next to the specific vulnerability.